Dan-dilion/thousand_sunny/README.md

 ### [Click here](http://www.waxworlds.org/dan/thousand_sunny) to see project

-Greetings,
-I have fabricated Thousand Sunny using Create React App
+This project was created using Create React App

-Aside from the packages installed by Create React App below is a summary of NPM packages that I have used:
+Aside from the packages installed by Create React App, below is a summary of NPM packages that I have used:
   - @material-ui/core
   - @material-ui/icons